cut-lip/CalculatorPanel/src/readme.md

 the preceding zero will be automatically provided for you. ( . -> 0. )

 For functions and exponent (i.e. sin, cos, tan, cot, ln, log, ^) an opening parenthesis will be provided for the user.
-It is the users responsibility to close the set: i.e. "cos ("
+It is the users responsibility to close the set: i.e. "cos (".
+If user wishes to remove the provided parenthesis,

 Empty matching or mismatched sets of parenthesis will be automatically removed upon input: i.e. ( ), { }, ( }, or { )